 CSS: Simple Rules for Better Organization and More Efficiency

-“Organization is not everything, but without organization, everything is nothing,” one of my teachers used to say, and right he is.
-Almost everything benefits from organization, and so does work with CSS – especially when working with many people.
-During the years I took special care of organizational standards mainly for HTML and CSS (German readers might know the coding guidelines I created for GMX and Aperto), and there should be enough “proof of concept”.
+“Organization is not everything, but without organization, everything is nothing,” one of my teachers used to say.
+Almost everything benefits from organization, and so does work with CSS—especially when working with many people.
+During the years I took special care of organizational standards for HTML and CSS (German readers might know the coding guidelines I created for GMX and Aperto), and there are plenty of “proofs of concept.”

-However, time brought additional refinement for my personal CSS coding guidelines, and I want to share the three basic rules I use for consistent organization and improved efficiency (by the way, this is what I referred to when announcing CS4 in January).
-I hope they mean some inspiration, please feel free to use, play with, and comment them.
+Then, over time I refined my personal CSS coding guidelines.
+Here I want to share three basic rules I use for consistent organization and improved efficiency (which, by the way, is what I referred to when announcing CS4 in January).

 Sort and Group by Selectors

-Web developers taking the “module approach” tend to do this already, but it is quite worthwhile to standardize selector order, both for yourself and for the team involved.
-Currently, the order I defined for selectors in my projects is this (although it does not include all selector types):
+Web developers taking the modular approach tend to do this already, but for everyone it’s worthwhile to standardize selector order, both for yourself and for the team involved.
+In my projects I currently use the following order (although not including all elements):

 *, html, body, h1, h2, h3, h4, h5, h6, p, address, blockquote, pre, ul, ol, li, dl, dt, dd, table, caption, tr, th, td, form, fieldset, legend, label, input, textarea, div, img, a, strong, em, abbr, q, cite, code, kbd, var, span, #id, .class